MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3003-review-code-for-file-path-injection-vulnerabilities.md

 ## When to suppress warnings

-You know you have validated input as described in the above section.
+If you've validated input as described in the previous section, it's okay to suppress this warning.

 ## Pseudo-code examples